usnistgov/pfhub/submit_a_new_code.md

 be incorporated into phase field models.
 Or, a certain trade-off between performance and flexibility may be needed.
-The numerical performance of the codes for the various benchmark problems will likely form the major basis for comparison, but other factors to consider include the ease of installation, learning curve to use the code, software compatiblity with different computing platforms, available documentation, etc.
+The numerical performance of the codes for the various benchmark problems will likely form the major basis for comparison, but other factors may be considered, such as the ease of installation, the learning curve to use the code, software compatiblity with different computing platforms, and available documentation.

 ### Requirements